×

 When we asked people living in Rabat what life is like and how people spend their time, they said:

 "Rabat is an attractive destination for expats and digital nomads due to its vibrant culture, beautiful architecture, and friendly locals.
 Expats and digital nomads in Rabat can enjoy a variety of activities, from exploring the city's historical sites to taking part in the local nightlife.
 The cost of living in Rabat is relatively low, making it an affordable place to live.
 The city also offers a wide range of accommodation options, from luxury apartments to budget-friendly hostels.
 Expats and digital nomads in Rabat can also benefit from the city's excellent transportation system, which makes it easy to get around.
 Additionally, Rabat is a great place to learn Arabic, as there are many language schools and courses available.
-All in all, Rabat is an ideal destination for expats and digital nomads looking for an exciting and affordable place to live," wrote a member in Rabat.
+All in all, Rabat is an ideal destination for expats and digital nomads looking for an exciting and affordable place to live," said one expat who made the move to Rabat.

 AGS Worldwide Movers